bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 James O'Beirne: 00:01:12

 So yeah, my name is James And I've done work on Bitcoin Core since 2015, when I made a patch that's actually kind of coming back into relevance.
-It obfuscated the chain state contents, anything that's loaded into memory because We were having this problem where Norton Antivirus software on Windows platforms would actually wipe out the chain data because Someone had embedded viral signatures in the operations Which is pretty funny.
+It obfuscated the chain state contents, anything that's loaded into memory because we were having this problem where Norton Antivirus software on Windows platforms would actually wipe out the chain data because someone had embedded viral signatures in the operations which is pretty funny.
-Now, we're talking about doing that for blocks, of course with the rise of inscriptions, but I so I since 2018 I've worked full-time on Bitcoin Core and related projects.
+Now, we're talking about doing that for blocks, of course with the rise of inscriptions.
+Since 2018 I've worked full-time on Bitcoin Core and related projects.

 NVK: 00:01:57